Before, During & After: Things to Expect for Your Home Renovation

 - Private homes – depends on the nature of renovation required (for more details, check out the BCA site to know the exact types of permit you need)

-The good news if you are working with experienced ID instead of managing the project on your own?
+The good news if you are working with experienced interior designer instead of managing the project on your own?
 They will know to kickstart the process and perhaps even be able to help expedite it to save you some time!

 Expect Renovation Delays